amille90/osticket-ticket-cycle/README.md

 <img src="https://i.imgur.com/HsdCivl.png"/>
 </p>
 <p>
 The ticket has successfully been resolved and closed.
 If you want to see all the previouse resloved and closed out tickets you must first log out of Johns account as a desk agent and log back in as the admin user.
-Helpdesk agents accounts werent programmed to see resolved and closed out tickets on their user dashboard only admin users.
+Helpdesk agents accounts weren't programmed to see resolved and closed out tickets on their user dashboard only admin users.

-This here concludes the project tutorial and walkthrough steps of different scenerios that take place during the life-cycle of a tiket within the osTicket Ticketing software program.
+This here concludes the project tutorial and walkthrough steps of different scenerios that take place during the life-cycle of a ticket within the osTicket Ticketing software program.
 </p>
 <br />